JonKing93/Paleo-DA-Hackathon--October-2022/source/demos/descriptions.rst

 Demo 1
 ------
 The first demo dataset is designed for a Common Era assimilation.
 This demo uses a set of temperature-sensitive tree-ring records to reconstruct surface temperature in the Northern Hemisphere over the last millennium.
 The demo relies on (1) climate model output from the CESM Last Millennium Ensemble, and (2) the NTREND tree-ring network.
 To generate proxy estimates, we will use univariate linear forward models trained on the temperature at each site.
-You can :download:`download the files for this demo here <NTREND_demo.zip>`.
+You can download the files for this demo here: `NTREND demo`_.
 We will refer to this demo as the **NTREND Demo** in the remainder of the workshop.

 The downloaded demo includes the following data files: